 Yes, you can.
 If you need a detailed explanation of how to build a shed, read our detailed article here.
 Alternatively, you can watch our video guide below.
 Building a shed is straightforward if you know how so no need to worry.

 However, if you plan on building a shed from scratch, it can be a lot more complex.
 Start off by deciding how big or small you would like your shed to be.
 Then you can source the amount of timber you will need to build the shed.

-There are lots of garden sheds made from metal, plastic and wood which can be used for all kinds of purposes and uses.
+There are lots of garden sheds made of metal, plastic and wood.
+All of which can be used for all kinds of purposes and uses.
 From cheaper garden stores to large workshops, a garden shed is a great addition to any garden.
 Shop our fantastic range of garden sheds and find a garden building which is perfect for your garden and lifestyle!

 Why not take a look at some of our customer stories?